cjohansen/replicant/README.md

-[m1p](https://github.com/cjohansen/m1p) spawned the idea that the rendering library could resolve placeholders like `[:i18n ::some-key]` during rendering, eliminating an entire `walk` through the UI - an idea that turned in Replican aliases (whose name was inspired by [chassis](https://github.com/onionpancakes/chassis)).
+[m1p](https://github.com/cjohansen/m1p) spawned the idea that the rendering library could resolve placeholders like `[:i18n ::some-key]` during rendering, eliminating an entire `walk` through the UI - an idea that turned into Replicant aliases (whose name was inspired by [chassis](https://github.com/onionpancakes/chassis)).